daleonpz/baremetallics/_posts/programming/2026-02-01-maxwell-equations.md

 \mu_0 = 4\pi \times 10^{-7}\ \mathrm{H/m}
 $$

-$\varepsilon_0$ and $\mu_0$ are fundamental constants that appear in Maxwell’s equations, relating electric and magnetic fields to their sources (charge and current) and to each other.
-They also determine the speed of light in vacuum.
+These constants define how electric and magnetic fields behave in vacuum and determine the speed of light.

 | Constant | Meaning | Value |
 |---|---|---|